maxym-dzyba/Marketplace-Revenue-Analyzis/README.md

 <img width="929" height="562" alt="image" src="https://github.com/user-attachments/assets/255fbea9-a666-447f-abd5-fb7136652d72" />

 All indicators(revenue, number of customers and number of purchased items) changed for last 2 years and showed the growth in common, but for last 5 months (for 7 months for number of customers and number of purchased items) they show non-progress results and even minus.
 Let's go deep into the data!

+### Customers analyzis

+As we saw on the screenshot, amount of new customers doesn't grow for last 7 months.
+During the analyze of repeated orders (customers, who made more than 2 orders) we also see the grow of repeated orders from 2017-01 to 2018-02 and then non-predictable behaviour was started where is mostly falls of repeated orders per month

+Orders per value coefficient is average **_1.0139_** for all history, which means that marketplace make focus on the new clients, but doesn't try to encuourage old cliesnt for repeated purchases.
+Even with it for last 6 months there is the lowest values (**less than 1.01**) for orders per customer